Why choose CroisiEurope

 Flexibility is key here, the choice between premium and standard ship, and also the fantastic range of excursions and excursion packages available.

-Unlike most other river cruise lines who offer a buffet, both lunch and dinner are served as sit-down affairs, with three- to four-course menus offering French favourites – a great option for those looking for a more traditional cruise experience.
+Unlike most other river cruise lines that offer a buffet, both lunch and dinner are served as sit-down affairs, with three- to four-course menus offering French favourites – a great option for those looking for a more traditional cruise experience.

-Unusual for its price point, the cruise line is also all-inclusive, offering full-board, free wi-fi (on European sailings) and alcoholic drinks.
+Unusual for its price point, the cruise line is all-inclusive, offering full-board, free wi-fi (on European sailings) and alcoholic drinks.

-Who should travel with CroisiEurope?
+Who should cruise

 Being budget friendly, CroisiEurope attracts a host of cruisers from around the world, most passengers ranging in age from 50 to 70 years old.

 The cruise line would suit couples, groups of friends, retirees and those looking to immerse themselves in a destination, and it is not known as a family-friendly cruise line – though some passengers do bring their children on board.

 Being French-owned, the line is popular with French passengers, and there are both French and English-speaking crew and guides on board.